-During the course of her doctoral research, Sara has undertaken research visits to the League of Nations and United Nations Archives (Geneva) and the Brussels-based Think Tank Europe External Policy Advisors (EEPA).
-She has also participated as a speaker in various international conferences on forced migration, including at the Centre for Human Rights of the University of Pretoria (South Africa) and the Asian Research Center for Migration (ARCM) of Chulalongkorn University (Thailand).
-Aside from her doctoral studies, Sara has worked as a Research Associate at the University of Nottingham's Rights Lab, the world's largest group of modern slavery researchers.
-There, she conducted research for various large research projects, including the 2019 Walk Free's 'Measurement, Action, Freedom' Report - an independent assessment of government progress towards achieving UN Sustainable Development Goal (SDG) 8.7.; and a United Nations University-funded project on multilateral and national policies needed to achieve SDG 8.7, in particular, in migration contexts.
+During the course of her doctoral research, Sara has undertaken research visits to the League of Nations and United Nations Archives (Geneva), Lund University (Sweden), the University of Málaga (Spain), and the Brussels-based Think Tank Research Advisors & Experts Europe.
+She has also participated as a speaker in various international conferences on forced migration, including at the Centre for Human Rights of the University of Pretoria (South Africa), the Asian Research Center for Migration of Chulalongkorn University (Thailand), Queen Mary University of London, and Ghent University (Belgium).

-Previously, Sara worked for United Nations Agencies and NGOs in the field of international refugee protection and human rights.
-She worked at the UN Refugee Agency (UNHCR) in London, where she conducted a participatory study with newly recognised Eritrean refugees in the UK, and at the International Federation for Human Rights (FIDH) as a legal trainee of the Americas Office in Brussels.
+Previously, Sara worked in the field of international refugee protection and human rights.
+She worked at the UN Refugee Agency (UNHCR) in London, where she conducted a participatory study with newly recognised Eritrean refugees in the UK; at Refugee Roots, a Nottingham-based charity, where she managed cross-sectoral projects aimed at facilitating the inclusion of refugees into the host community; and at the International Federation for Human Rights (FIDH) as a legal trainee of the Americas Office in Brussels.

 Sara read Law (LLB/LLM) at the University of Salamanca in Spain and at Queen's University of Belfast (Erasmus Exchange Programme).
 She received her LLM in International and European Law from the Institute for European Studies (IES), Free University of Brussels (VUB) and her MA in Social Science Research (Socio-Legal Studies) from the University of Nottingham.
-She also holds a Certificate in International Human Rights Law from the Human Rights Law Centre, University of Nottingham.
+Sara also holds a Certificate in International Human Rights Law from the Human Rights Law Centre, University of Nottingham.